Suphachabhar/BigBrain/README.md

 8. Submission
 9. Late Submission Policy

+<a href="https://github.com/Suphachabhar/BigBrain_backend">You can access the backend repository here</a>.
+<a href="https://github.com/Suphachabhar/BigBrain_frontend">You can access the frontend repository here</a>.

 ## 0. Change Log

 * 02/04: Removed line "There is no lowered expectations for students working on their own - you will be assessed the same as the pairs"